Code-Institute-Submissions/balennouri-pp4/README.md

 ### Forking the Repository
 To create a copy of the repository for viewing and editing without affecting the original repository you can fork the repository through the following steps:

-1. In the "bundu-restaurant" repository, click on the "fork" tab in the top right corner.
+1. In the "FastBall" repository, click on the "fork" tab in the top right corner.
 2. Click on "create fork" to fork the repository in your own GitHub account.

 ### Cloning The Repository